Prisjakt/feed-specification/docs/feeds/offer/fields/availability.md

     </dt>
     <dd>
     <ReactMarkdown>
-      The product is not available at the moment, but you're accepting orders and it'll be shipped as soon as it becomes available again.
-This status can be combined with the availability date [`availability_date`](/feeds/offer/fields/availability_date.md) attribute to indicate the day that the product becomes available for delivery.
+        {`The product is not available at the moment, but you're accepting orders and it'll be shipped as soon as it becomes available again.
+This status can be combined with the availability date [availability_date](/feeds/offer/fields/availability_date.md) attribute to indicate the day that the product becomes available for delivery.`}
     </ReactMarkdown>
     </dd>
 </dl>